uliw/esbmtk/docs/manual/manual-3.rst

 1.3.2 Carbonate burial and dissolution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Carbonate burial and dissolution use the parametrization proposed by Boudreau et al. 2010 (`https://doi.org/10.1029/2009gb003654 <https://doi.org/10.1029/2009gb003654>`_).
-The current ESBMTK implementation  has the following short comings:
+The current ESBMTK implementation  has the following shortcomings:

-- It only considers Calcium dissolution/burial (although it would be easy to add a Aragonite)
+- It only considers Calcium dissolution/burial (although it would be easy to add Aragonite)

 - Results will only be correct as long as the depth of the saturation horizon remains below the upper depth datum of the deep-water box.
-Future versions will address this limitation
+Future versions will address this limitation.

-The following figure provides an overview of the parametrizations and variables used by the  :py:func:`esbmtk.bio_pump_functions0.carbonate_chemisrty.carbonate_system_2()` and :py:func:`esbmtk.bio_pump_functions0.carbonate_chemisrty.add_carbonate_system_2()` functions.
+The following figure provides an overview of the parametrizations and variables used by the  :py:func:`esbmtk.bio_pump_functions0.carbonate_chemistry.carbonate_system_2()` and :py:func:`esbmtk.bio_pump_functions0.carbonate_chemistry.add_carbonate_system_2()` functions.

 .. _boudreau: